vinuvaliyaveedan/petcare/README.md

 # petcare
-A website for handling your pets - Grooming, Training and Veterinary Care
+A website for handling your pets - Grooming, Training and Veterinary Care.
+Simple HTML, CSS and Bootstrap